pminina01/readthedocs/Callsite-layout-renderer.md

 ###Rendering Options
 * **className** - Indicates whether to render the class name.Boolean Default: True
 * **fileName** - Indicates whether to render the source file name and line number.Boolean Default: False

-  > This parameter is not supported in:
-  > * NLog v2.0 for Silverlight 2.0
-  > * NLog v2.0 for Silverlight 3.0
-  > * NLog v2.0 for Silverlight 4.0
-  > * NLog v2.0 for Silverlight for Windows Phone 7
-  > * NLog v2.0 for Silverlight for Windows Phone 7.1

 * **includeSourcePath** - Indicates whether to include source file path.Boolean Default: True

-  > This parameter is not supported in:
-  > * NLog v2.0 for Silverlight 2.0
-  > * NLog v2.0 for Silverlight 3.0
-  > * NLog v2.0 for Silverlight 4.0
-  > * NLog v2.0 for Silverlight for Windows Phone 7
-  > * NLog v2.0 for Silverlight for Windows Phone 7.1

 * **methodName** - Indicates whether to render the method name.Boolean Default: True
 * **cleanNamesOfAnonymousDelegates** - Indicates whether the method name will be cleaned up if it is detected as an anonymous delegate.
 Boolean Default: False
 * **skipFrames** - The number of frames to skip.
 Integer Default: 0